clj-kondo/clj-kondo/doc/linters.md

 *Default level:* `:warning`.

-This linter warns when a Clojure-defined Java class (e.g. from `deftype`) is imported but the corresponding namespace is not required.
+This linter warns when a Clojure-generated Java class (e.g. from `deftype`, `defrecord`, or `gen-class`) is used without requiring the namespace that defines it.
+This can happen in two ways:

-*Example trigger:*
+1. The class is imported but the namespace is not required.
+2. The class is used by its fully-qualified name without requiring the namespace.

+**Case 1: Imported but namespace not required**

 `bar.clj`:
 ```clojure